styleguidist/react-styleguidist/docs/Maintenance.md

 1. Generate a change log draft using [tamia-changelog](https://github.com/tamiadev/tamia-changelog): `npx tamia-changelog`
 2. Edit `Changelog.md` file.
 3. Commit the change log: `npx tamia-changelog commit`.

+**Note:** do not commit the `Changelog.md` file, the release tool reads the changelog from the commit message.
+[Read how it works](https://blog.sapegin.me/all/semantic-release/).